loickho/loickho/README.md

 - 👋 Hi, I’m @loickho
-- 👨‍💻 I'm a full stack developer specializing in Javascript, Node.js, and React.
+- 👨‍💻 I'm a full stack developer specializing in JavaScript/TypeScript, Node.js, and React.
 - 🌱 Constantly seeking opportunities to expant my knowledge and skills.
 - 📫 You can reach me via email at lkhodarkovsky@gmail.com or on linkedin at https://www.linkedin.com/in/loickho/.
 Talk to you soon!